bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 Did you notice something, did you notice that the image is missing?
-This happened earlier too, when I was doing my demo, there\'s no picture there, so let\'s head over to the console.
+This happened earlier too, when I was doing my demo, there&apos;s no picture there, so let&apos;s head over to the console.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 228. test, 404 error 'images/munising' not found (138) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">